The Body Is Water: Production

 The film is from Irish writer-director Vicky Wight who also produces alongside Geoff Linville, Syndey Augusta Huynh, and John Norton of Red Ted Media.

-The cast is led by Saoirse-Monica Jackson, Stephen Rea, Aidan Quinn and Eva Birthistle and also contains Isiah Whitlock Jr., Aunjanue Ellis-Taylor, Allen Leech, Fionnula Flanagan, Maria Doyle Kennedy and Bronagh Gallagher.
+The cast is led by Saoirse-Monica Jackson, Isiah Whitlock Jr., Stephen Rea, Aidan Quinn and Eva Birthistle and also features Aunjanue Ellis-Taylor, Allen Leech, Fionnula Flanagan, Maria Doyle Kennedy and Bronagh Gallagher.
+This will be the final film role of Whitlock, who died in December 2025.

 Principal photography took place in County Cork and Houston, Texas and had finished by 1 September 2025.